Being over 50 years old with a heart murmur is simply not a good enough reason to avoid buying life insurance.

 To get you ready for the next step in buying life insurance, I highly recommend you read through all the tips below.

 Possible Rate Class Approvals with a Heart Murmur

 Insurance companies appraise all manner of risk before approving a life insurance policy.
 They won’t just assess your heart murmur and then calculate your premiums.

 You will be asked about your complete medical history, hobbies, profession, and driving record.
 All facets of your life will be reviewed and evaluated.

 If the life insurer determines you have a higher mortality risk than your peers, you will receive a lower rating.
 In turn, the lower insurance rating will mean a higher premium.

-Obviously we can’t promise the final outcome of your application.
-However, we can give you an idea of which rating classes are typically assigned to applicants over 50 with a heart murmur.
+Obviously I can’t promise the final outcome of your application.
+However, I can give you an idea of what rate classes applicants over 50 with a heart murmur are typically approved for.